eliranmal/git-flux/CONTRIBUTING.md

-     the [post-commit][3] hook is only there to bypass an issue with JetBrains IDE's - they use `--only` in the commit command, so the auto-generated files seem to have changes after the commit. we fool them by updating usage docs files from the index if they were changed.
+     the [post-commit][3] hook is only there to bypass an issue with JetBrains IDE's - they use `--only` in the commit command, so the auto-generated files seem to have changes after the commit. we fool them by updating these files from the index if they were changed.

    - **ensure submodules are in place**
      in case you forgot to clone it with `--recursive`, or whatever.